-The Haworth College of Business Career Center, located in 3020 Schneider Hall, facilitates career exploration and professional development through innovative programming and advising, empowering Western Michigan University business students to launch satisfying business careers.
+The Zhang Career Center at the Haworth College of Business, located in 3020 Schneider Hall, facilitates career exploration and professional development through innovative programming and advising, empowering Western Michigan University business students to launch satisfying business careers.

 Career development programs